United States military beret flash: 2000–present

 In the 21st century, Army organizational beret flashes signify a specific formation of a specialized unit, such as an airborne, air assault, ranger, special forces, or combat advisor unit with some historical airborne units still authorized to wear their unit's beret flash.
-However, there is a generic Special Forces Beret Flash worn on the rifle–green beret when a special forces paratrooper is assigned to a special forces position in a unit not authorized an organizational beret flash.
-This beret flash is often worn by special forces qualified paratroopers regardless of their status or position due to the rifle-green beret informally representing a soldier's special forces qualification rather than a special forces unit as it did in the 60s, 70s, and 80s.
+However, there is a generic Special Forces Beret Flash worn on the rifle–green beret when a special forces soldier is assigned to a special forces position in a unit not authorized an organizational beret flash.
+This beret flash is often worn by special forces qualified soldiers regardless of their status or position due to the rifle-green beret informally representing a soldier's special forces qualification rather than a special forces unit as it did in the 1960s through the early 1990s.